 How China’s crackdown on debt and capital flight pulls the rug out from under mega-real-estate projects.

 After months of rumors and speculation amid apparently failed efforts to secure a short-term loan and find an equity investor, property developer Oceanwide, a division of Chinese conglomerate Oceanwide Holdings Co.
-Ltd., said that it has stopped construction indefinitely on a 54-story 605-foot tower across from the Salesforce Tower and across from the infamously leaning Millennium Tower (thankfully built by US developers) in San Francisco’s Transbay district.
+Ltd., said that it has stopped construction indefinitely on a 54-story 605-foot tower across from the Salesforce Tower in San Francisco’s Transbay district.

 The tower – which was planned to include 156 high-end condos and a Waldorf Astoria hotel – is the shorter of two towers in the same project.